LOCATION:

 PROJECT STATUS:

-The team carried out two assessment trips to Kimaut, in January 2018 and August 2019, to better determine the infrastructure needs of the community and the potential solution(s).
+The team carried out two trips to Kimaut, in January 2018 and August 2019, to better assess the water infrastructure needs of the community and potential sustainable solution(s).

 Kimaut community members drawing water from the new cistern.
 The original spring box is visible on the left side of the image foreground.

-The team is currently working through a second phase of project implementation to develop a new hand dug well as an additional water source.
-The Kimaut community and Brighter Communities Worldwide have led this effort as the EWB-Houston team has provided development input and guidance remotely.
-Through the initial remote implementation a a well has been dug to a depth of 24.5-feet, at which level the community encountered immovable boulders.
+In 2023 an additional phase of project implementation was remotely carried out to develop a new hand dug well as another community water source.
+The Kimaut community and Brighter Communities Worldwide led this effort as the EWB-Houston team provided development input and guidance.
+A well was dug to a depth of 24.5-feet, at which level the community encountered immovable boulders.
+The well was capped with a housing and surrounded with a concrete pad to minimize the potential for contamination and to allow safe water withdrawal.

 Please contact us using the button below to find out how you can help us provide the Kimaut community with a sustainable source of clean water!
 Additionally, you can visit our EWB Kenya Project Facebook Group, our team LinkedIn, or follow us on Instagram for project updates!